-The Company's equity compensation plans consist of the Catalyst Biosciences, Inc. 2015 Stock Incentive Plan (as amended and restated effective October 14, 2015), as amended (the "2015 Plan"), the Targacept, Inc. 2006 Stock Incentive Plan ("2006 Plan") and the Targacept, Inc. 2000 Equity Incentive Plan (the "2000 Plan"), each of which was approved by the Company's stockholders, as well as the Catalyst Biosciences, Inc. 2004 Stock Plan (the "2004 Plan"), which was approved by Catalyst Bio's stockholders and assumed in connection with the merger, and a plan that relates solely to an inducement stock option grant for 100,000 shares that was awarded in 2016.
+The Company's equity compensation plans consist of the Catalyst Biosciences, Inc. 2015 Stock Incentive Plan (as amended and restated effective October 14, 2015), as amended (the "2015 Plan"), the Targacept, Inc. 2006 Stock Incentive Plan (the "2006 Plan") and the Targacept, Inc. 2000 Equity Incentive Plan (the "2000 Plan"), each of which was approved by the Company's stockholders, as well as the Catalyst Biosciences, Inc. 2004 Stock Plan (the "2004 Plan"), which was approved by Catalyst Bio's stockholders and assumed in connection with the merger, and a plan that relates solely to an inducement stock option grant for 100,000 shares that was awarded in 2016.
 No further grants may be made under any of these plans, other than the 2015 Plan.
-The Company also granted a standalone inducement stock option to Dr. Howard Levy in April 2016, another standalone inducement stock option in December 2012, and assumed in connection with the merger standalone options granted to certain service providers of Catalyst Bio in February 2014, February 2015 and May 2015.
+The Company also granted a standalone inducement stock option to Dr. Howard Levy in April 2016, another standalone inducement stock option in December 2012, and assumed in connection with the merger, standalone options granted to certain service providers of Catalyst Bio in February 2014, February 2015 and May 2015.
+The following table sets forth certain information as of December 31, 2017 with respect to the Company's equity compensation plans and standalone options.